ngambip/Diabetes_factors_2024/README.md

 The dashbord should answer the following question

-1. Which age group has the highest BMI?
+1. Which age group has the highest BMI Measure?
 2. Does Ethicinity have a factor on BMI Measure?
-3. Ehich educational level has the worst BMI?
+3. Which educational level has the worst BMI?
-4. What is the Average BMI across the Population in Qustion?
+4. What is the Average BMI across the Population in Question?
-5. Is Gender a factor interms of BMI measurement?
+5. Is Gender a factor interms of Average BMI?
-6. To what Extent is Diet a Factor?
+6. To what Extent is Diet a Factor to Average BMI?

 ## Tools Used